Getting from Istanbul to Fethiye: Flight vs Bus vs Car

 What to expect:

 The drive takes about 8 hours without stops, but it is best enjoyed over 1–2 days with stops along the way.
-Plus you get to see more of Turkey.
+Plus, you get to see more of Turkey.
+One of my favorite parts of road tripping in Turkey is stopping at random roadside restaurants and tea gardens you would never find otherwise.

 If you do this option, make sure you check out my guide on getting a car rental in Istanbul.